 Additional one time fees may occur during the length of your lease, including: sublet fees, late rent payment fees, lost key/lock change fees, NSF fees from bounced checks and other potential fines as outlined in your lease.

 Please note that additional third-party fees apply for all credit/debit card payments.

 For the consideration of all neighbors, cats and dogs are not allowed.
 Qualified service animals are always welcome without a fee.

 Pet Types Allowed: Fish (Cats, dogs, birds, and small or exotic pets are not allowed.)

 Steve Brown Apartments requires that each resident maintain a renters insurance policy, with a minimum limit of liability for bodily injury and property damage of $100,000, throughout the term of their lease.
 We also require that you name SBA Management Services as an “Additional Interested Party” on the policy.

 How much does renters insurance cost?

-Most policies cost less than $15 per month.
+Our master policy costs $15/mo.
 This small monthly bill can protect you from accidents that could end up costing you tens of thousands of dollars in damages.

 Why should I carry renters insurance?